 A: All students are brought to the school through family transportation.
 Families within our community also have carpooled with one another to assist in the transportation of their students.

 Q: Is there After School Program on campus?

-A: No, but several local facilities currently pick up students at our school (The Children’s Lighthouse, Kung Jung Mu Sul, YAY Fitness, Aim High Gymnastics, and Alamo City All Stars)
+A: No, but several local facilities currently pick up students at our school (Aim High, The Children’s Lighthouse, Kung Jung Mu Sul, Kiddie Round Up, Texas Heritage, Tiny Tots, and Converse Christian)